Tsugumatsu/LaterPlease/readme.md

 <ul>
 	<li>A link that needs to be ignored : <code>.ignorePlease</code></li>
 </ul>
-The whole styling is in <code>style (For Reference Only !).css</code>.
+The whole styling is in <b>style (For Reference Only !).css</b>.
 You don't need to download it but you can use it to help to check the default rules.
 </details>